purvaten/Heap-Manager/README.md

 >> ### Faster free (constant time)
 >> – Size information in both header and footer
 >> – Next and previous free-list pointers in header and footer
->> – Free block is directly placed at beginning of linked structre in appropriate bin
+>> – Free block is directly placed at beginning of linked structre in appropriate bin except for last bin
+>> – In last bin chunks are placed in order of increasing chunk size

 >> ### Faster malloc (constant time)
 >> – Separate free list for free chunks of different sizes
 >> – One bin per chunk size (except last bin)
 >> – One bin for a range of sizes (only for last bin)
+>> – For last bin, first fit is best fit

 .................................................................................................................................